DESTINATIONS · CALABRIA

 The Cattolica di Stilo is an outstanding example of Byzantine architecture in the Calabria region, built on a Greek cross plan inscribed within a square.
 This precise layout, measuring approximately 7.80 by 7.30 metres, symbolises in Byzantine theology the union of the earthly square with the heavenly sphere of the domes.
 The central dome is supported by four pillars, and the entire structure is crowned with five domes in a quincunx arrangement, resembling the pattern of dots on a die.

 The exterior elevation delights with its austerity and masterful use of brick, often laid in the characteristic spina di pesce (herringbone) pattern.
-The use of reclaimed materials (spolia) from the ancient cities of Kaulonia and Scolacium testifies to medieval builders' desire to maintain historical continuity.
+The building also incorporates reused ancient elements (spolia), a common practice in the Middle Ages.
 Through the system of pendentives, architects managed to transition smoothly from square forms to the round drums of the domes, which illuminate the interior through narrow bifora and monofora windows.

 The church interior is divided into nine square spaces by four ancient columns.
 One of the columns is placed upside down, with a Corinthian capital at floor level, revealing the pragmatism of ancient master builders.
-Three apses facing east serve liturgical functions: the central one (Bema) and the lateral ones (Prothesis and Diakonikon), typical of the Eastern rite.
+Three apses facing east serve liturgical functions: the central one and the two lateral ones, typical of the Eastern rite.

 The Legacy of Cattolica di Stilo – from Byzantine Temple to Modern Monument